Introduction to SHIBARI

 We have an anti abuse policy.
 Any discimination, hate speach, behaviour of opression will not be tolerated in any way.

-Ropes will be on sale at £22 each (ready to use- treated vegan jute rope- jbo free 6mm x 8m)
+Ropes will be on sale at £18 each (ready to use- treated vegan jute rope- jbo free 6mm x 8m) PLEASE GET IN TOUCH BEFORE IF YOU WOULD LIKE TO PURCHASE

 In collaboration with: